-Canalys research analyst Daniel Liu says fuelling this growth is the massive infrastructure investments both companies are involved with to expand their global coverage and refresh existing data centres.
+Canalys research analyst Daniel Liu says fuelling this growth is the massive infrastructure investments both companies are involved with to expand their global coverage and refresh existing data centers.

 “2018 was another year of rapid growth as businesses accelerated digital transformation projects and workload migration.
 This is set to continue in 2019, with more customers adopting multi-cloud strategies, including hybrid IT,” says Liu.

-Both companies have made increasingly larger investments in data centre infrastructure, with the latest public financial reports from Amazon and Microsoft revealing their company-wide capital expenditure (CAPEX) continued to rise annually.
+Both companies have made increasingly larger investments in data center infrastructure, with the latest public financial reports from Amazon and Microsoft revealing their company-wide capital expenditure (CAPEX) continued to rise annually.